xingzaizhailu/Learning/docker/Swarm_intro.md

 Previously, you took an app you wrote, and defined how it should run in production by turning it into a service, scaling it up 5x in the process.

 Here, you deploy this application onto a cluster, running it on multiple machines.
-Multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a swarm.
+Multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a **swarm**.

 ### Understanding Swarm clusters

 A swarm is a group of machines that are running Docker and joined into a cluster.
 After that has happened, you continue to run the Docker commands you’re used to, but now they are executed on a cluster by a swarm manager.
 The machines in a swarm can be physical or virtual.
-After joining a swarm, they are referred to as nodes.
+After joining a swarm, they are referred to as **nodes**.

-Swarm managers can use several strategies to run containers, such as *“emptiest node”* – which fills the least utilized machines with containers.
+Swarm managers can use several *strategies* to run containers, such as *“emptiest node”* – which fills the least utilized machines with containers.
 Or *“global”*, which ensures that each machine gets exactly one instance of the specified container.
 You instruct the swarm manager to use these strategies in the Compose file, just like the one you have already been using.

 Swarm managers are the only machines in a swarm that can execute your commands, or authorize other machines to join the swarm as workers.
 Workers are just there to provide capacity and do not have the authority to tell any other machine what it can and cannot do.

 ### Set up your swarm

-A swarm is made up of multiple nodes, which can be either physical or virtual machines.
+A **swarm** is made up of multiple nodes, which can be either physical or virtual machines.
 The basic concept is simple enough: run `docker swarm init` to enable swarm mode and make your current machine a swarm manager, then run `docker swarm join` on other machines to have them join the swarm as workers.

+Once enabled, there will be more commands:

+- `docker swarm`
+- `docker node`
+- `docker service`
+- `docker stack`
+- `docker secret`

 #### Create a cluster

 First, you’ll need a hypervisor that can create virtual machines (VMs), so install Oracle VirtualBox for your machine’s OS.

-Now, create a couple of VMs using docker-machine, using the VirtualBox driver:
+Now, create a couple of VMs using `docker-machine`, using the VirtualBox driver:

 ```shell
 $ docker-machine create --driver virtualbox node1